 Keeping in step with our goals of stewarding resources well and continually enhancing the quality of our guests’ experience, we decided to pursue a type of cattle that best reflected our rich heritage.
 We also wanted to ensure whichever premium brand beef we chose to raise be consistent with Brush Creek Ranch’s agricultural land-use objectives.
 Our research inevitably led us to the Japanese "Wagyu".

 For over one hundred years, this cattle was known as the "Emperor’s Breed" and was only available in Japan.
-The Farm at Brush Creek is licensed to raise this rare cattle, and offer guests exceptional beef with their equally exceptional dining experience.
+The Farm at Brush Creek offers guests exceptional beef with their equally exceptional dining experience.

 Raising American Wagyu

 Wagyu beef is famous for its intense marbling, unparalleled tenderness and mild but delicious flavor.
 To achieve these characteristics, we closely follow Japanese methodology to raising cattle.
 Traditionally, these cattle are housed in an extremely low-stress environment.
 By reducing physical stress, the marbling is improved and the meat stays exceedingly tender.
 They are incredibly docile due to all the human contact and are extremely well cared for.

 Wagyu is an umbrella term used to identify Japanese Cattle.
 In fact, there are multiple breeds of Wagyu that all include distinctive features and flavors.
 While each breed exudes levels of refinement, our Wagyu program places an emphasis on the Black Wagyu breed.
 This breed produces cuts that are considered to be the absolute premium beef in Japan.
 We are excited to be supplying our guests with such an exclusive delicacy.